alban-read/M1-MICRO-FORTH/riscish.md

 ```

-### More primitive
+###  Primitive

-The concept is to write the application in assembler and script/test it
+The concept is to write the application in assembler and script/test it using an interpreter.

-- The interpreter is a way to call words written in regular assembler, new words are added to the asm files in assembly.
+- The interpreter is a way to call words written in regular assembler, new primitive (machine code) words are written in assembly language and added to the ASM file.

 - High level words are collections of word tokens, the tokens are converted to word addresses by the token interpreter, and the word at that address in the dictionary is then called.

+- The only thing a computer ever runs is machine code, the rest is all just data.

 #### LITERALs

-An implementation difference from typical FORTH is that literal values are stored in tables and not stored in the dictionary.
+An implementation difference from typical FORTH is that compiled literal values are stored in tables and not stored in the dictionary.

-- In the token space the word is stored to look up the literal.
+- In the token space a token is stored to look up the literal.

 - This makes the token space simpler, it is made up of 16 bit (half-word) tokens and nothing else.